 State agencies are required to notify the Office of State Budget and Management (OSBM) of all applications made for grant funds and/or other funds that require an application.
 See G.S.
-143C-7-1 and G.S.
-143C-5-4(b)(9).
+143C-7-1 and S.L.
+2023-134, Sec.
+4.2.

-Upon notification from the funding entity of a grant award, line 29 of this form is required to be filled in with actual amount of the grant received and the form resubmitted.
+Upon notification of a grant award, complete line 29 of this form with the actual amount of the grant received and resubmit it to OSBM.

 1) Department/Agency: Choose the name of your department/agency from the drop menu provided.

 2) Division: Enter the name of the division of the department that will be responsible for managing the grant (For example, DEQ’s Division of Water Quality).
 The Department of Health and Human Services should use the drop down menu provided.

 3) Contact Person: Enter the name of the state employee who can best answer any questions regarding the details of the grant (financial details and the grant itself).